mariohernandez/mariohernandezio/src/blog/responsive-images-part-3.md

 - `sizes`: The `sizes` attribute tells the browser the width, in relation to the viewport, the image should be rendered at.
 The value of `100vw` shown above, means the image will be rendered at 100% the viewport width on all the devices.
 You could also use media queries like `(max-width: 720px) 100vw, 50vw`.
 This means that if the device does not exceed 720px in width, the image will be rendered at 100% the viewport width, otherwise (if the device is larger than 720px), the image will be rendered at 50% the viewport width.
 - `src`: The `src` attribute is used as a fallback if everything fails.

-## What does all this mean?
+## What does it all mean?

 Let me explain things in more detail because it is important we understand how this approach is so much better than using the `<picture>` element.

 The biggest difference/advantage of using `srcset` and `sizes` versus `<picture>`, is the fact that we let the browser decide which image is the best image to render on any device.
 This is possible thanks to all the information we have supplied to the browser.
 For example, in the `srcset` we are not only providing the browser with a list of images to choose from, but we are also telling the browser how big each image is.
-This is very important because the browser will use this information when choosing the image to render on any given device.
+This is very important because the browser will use this information when choosing the image to render.
 In the `<picture>` element approach, the image size descriptors are not available.

 The `sizes` value tells the browser the size the image needs to be rendered at in relation to the viewport.
 This too is extremely important information we are providing the browser because if the browser knows the dimensions of all the images to choose from and how big/small the image needs to be rendered, then the browser is able to pick the best image possible.